tuyenta/xTable/README.md

 ## Support the development

-If Camelot has helped you, please consider supporting its development with a one-time or monthly donation [on OpenCollective](https://opencollective.com/camelot).
+If xTable has helped you, please consider supporting its development with a one-time or monthly donation [on OpenCollective](https://opencollective.com/camelot).

 ## Installation

 ### Using conda

-The easiest way to install Camelot is with [conda](https://conda.io/docs/), which is a package manager and environment management system for the [Anaconda](http://docs.continuum.io/anaconda/) distribution.
+The easiest way to install xTable is with [conda](https://conda.io/docs/), which is a package manager and environment management system for the [Anaconda](http://docs.continuum.io/anaconda/) distribution.

 <pre>
-$ conda install -c conda-forge camelot-py
+$ conda install -c conda-forge xtable
 </pre>

 ### Using pip

-After [installing the dependencies](https://camelot-py.readthedocs.io/en/master/user/install-deps.html) ([tk](https://packages.ubuntu.com/bionic/python/python-tk) and [ghostscript](https://www.ghostscript.com/)), you can also just use pip to install Camelot:
+After [installing the dependencies](https://camelot-py.readthedocs.io/en/master/user/install-deps.html) ([tk](https://packages.ubuntu.com/bionic/python/python-tk) and [ghostscript](https://www.ghostscript.com/)), you can also just use pip to install xTable:

 <pre>
-$ pip install "camelot-py[base]"
+$ pip install "xtable[base]"
 </pre>

 ### From the source code